Toyota Australia

 Toyota Australia is an Australian subsidiary of the Japanese car manufacturer Toyota.
 It markets Toyota products and manages motorsport, advertising and business operations for Toyota in Australia.
 It is also responsible for Lexus vehicles in Australia.

 Toyota Australia is based in Port Melbourne, with offices in Adelaide, Perth, Sydney, Brisbane, Townsville and Darwin.

-Toyota Australia manufactured cars in Australia from 1963 until 2017.
+Toyota Australia manufactured cars locally from 1963 until 2017.

 History

 Toyota Australia commenced operations in 1959, when Toyota Land Cruisers were imported by Thiess Toyota, a 60/40 joint venture between Thiess and Toyota, for the Snowy Mountains Scheme.
 By 1963, assembly of Toyota vehicles in Australia by Australian Motor Industries (AMI) had begun, taking place at the production plant in Port Melbourne.
 The production line of Toyota vehicles in 1963 was devoted to the Toyota Tiara.

 In 1972 Toyota bought out British Leyland's interest in AMI and announced plans to spend $127 million on an engine and gearbox plant.

-A production plant in Altona, was established and began the production of engines in 1978, following the progressive growth of AMI.
+The Toyota Australia Altona Plant was established and began the production of engines in 1978, following the progressive growth of AMI.
 In 1980, Toyota exercised an option to buy Thiess' share of Thiess Toyota.
 After Toyota's products came in for heavy criticism regarding their handling, a handling package developed specifically for the Australian market was introduced in 1981.
 The first AMI exported car was a Toyota Corona wagon in 1986 headed for New Zealand.

+In 1983, Toyota Australia launched an Australian version of the jingle "Oh, what a feeling", which had been used in the US before; it is still used today.

-In 1987, Toyota Australia and Holden formed United Australian Automobile Industries in response to the Button car plan.
+In 1987, under the leadership of Robert Johnston, Toyota Australia and Holden formed United Australian Automobile Industries in response to the Button car plan.
 This resulted in Toyota Australia building Holden Apollo and Holden Novas at Altona that were badge engineered Camrys and Corollas.
 In exchange Holden built Toyota Lexcen which was a rebadged Commodore.

 The one-millionth locally built Toyota was produced in 1992.
 In 1994, all vehicle manufacturing operations were moved from Port Melbourne to Altona.
 The last vehicle produced at the Port Melbourne plant was a Toyota Camry and the first vehicle produced at the Altona plant a Toyota Corolla.
 Port Melbourne continued performing minor operations.